llthomps/ll/_posts/2013-08-13-extreme-methods-tarot.markdown

 This method will produce a mix of macro and micro items to address.
 To some extent, it is dependent on the cards - which will be interpreted as people or forces.
 As always, people should be addressed according to their needs, and forces addressed according to their momentum.

 ##### Be prepared for the _unexpected_
-Expect at least one non-sequitor surprise and one "I knew it!" card to appear.
+Expect at least one non-sequitur surprise and one "I knew it!" card to appear.
 Be prepared to twist the surprise into a discussion on why it's unexpected and what the surprise implies.
 I find it's best to use the "I knew it!" as an opportunity to flow through the exercise more quickly, rather than rehashing a discussion for the second time.

 ##### Keep the questions & topics broad
 Simple, straightforward questions like "will we meet our deadline?" can produce non-sensical answers.
 A deadline is a valuable consideration, but 10 cards about a deadline is too much information.
 Get the team to broaden the topic to something like "the state of the project" and then look for answers about the deadline.